 - Rembrandt’s House

 This morning we visit the Van Gogh Museum.
 Its permanent collection includes more than 200 paintings, drawings and letters by van Gogh and provides an intimate documentation of the artist’s life and artistic development.
-The current temporary exhibition On the Verge of Insanity sheds new light on van Gogh’s illness and how it affected his work, based on paintings, drawings, letters and rarely shown documents.
 Besides the work of van Gogh, the museum has a rich collection of other 19th-century art, including Impressionist and Post-Impressionist masterpieces.

 We follow our visit to the museum with a canal cruise, the best way to appreciate Amsterdam’s lovely canal houses with their large windows and distinctive gables that were to influence residences across Europe.
 These houses are glimpsed through the foliage of trees that line the canals.
 Some scholars believe that it was the tree-lined canal-side thoroughfares of Amsterdam that gave the French the idea of tree-lined boulevards.